-Table 14 shows the energy end use by energy type for each climate zone in the state.
+Tables 14.A through 14.B show the energy end use by energy type for each climate zone in the state.

 2 The scenario 1 real and nominal discount rates are from the National Institute of Standards and Technology (NIST) 2011 annual LCC update for the federal LCC method (Rushing et al. 2011).
 The scenario 2 nominal discount rate is assumed to be the marginal cost of capital, which is set equal to the assumed loan interest rate (see footnote 6).
 The real discount rate is calculated from the nominal discount rate and inflation.